laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-26-Architecting-Modern-Mobile-Applications.md

 - Is a **Java library** for using **Lambda expression syntax** in Android and other pre-JDK8 platforms.
 It helps keep your code tight and readable especially if you use a functional style with for example with **RxJava**.

-## Testing approach: Espresso/ JUnit/ Mockito/ Robolectric

-**Testing your app** is an integral part of the app development process.
-Testing allows you to verify the correctness, functional behavior, and usability of your app before it is released publicly.

-- **Presentation layer**: UI tests with Espresso 2 and Android Instrumentation.

-- **Domain layer**: JUnit + Mockito since it is a regular Java module.

-- **Data layer**: Migrated test battery to use Robolectric 3 + JUnit + Mockito.
-Tests for this layer used to live in a separate Android Module, since back then (at the moment of the first version of the example), there was no built-in unit test support and setting up a framework like robolectric was complicated and required a serie of hacks to make it work properly.

 ## Package organization approach: Package By Feature not Layer

 The first question in building an application is **How do I divide it up into packages?**.
 For typical business applications, there seems to be two ways of answering this question.